BrentGrammer/Statistics/NOTES/Statistics/Distributions.md

 ### Uniform Distribution

-- all values within a range are equally likely to occur, values outside that range are not at all likely to occur
+- all values within a range are equally likely to occur, values outside that range are not at all likely to occur.
+  - On a histogram this distribution has no definite peak and is "flat"- all values are roughly equally likely to appear.

 ### t Distribution